-Supercharge and upscale your morning with all you can eat Indian breakfast buffet at Le Jardin in Oberoi Hotel, Bangalore India.
-Honestly, no hotel can every match this.
+Supercharge and upscale your morning with all you can eat Indian breakfast buffet at Le Jardin in Oberoi Hotel, Bangalore, India.
+No hotel can ever match this.
 So many noms in one place in one go is a perfect way t start the day of adventuring.
-We love breakfast and enjoy Indian food so it was great to try some breakfast specific dishes.
-Each day they have a slightly different selection with few of our favorites we got to try several times.
-We don’t often talk about service and staff, but at this hotel had some of the best hospitality staff we’ve seen.
+We love breakfast and enjoy Indian food, so it was great to try some breakfast-specific dishes.
+Each day they have a slightly different selection with a few of our favorites we got to try several times.
+We don’t often talk about service and staff, but this hotel had some of the best hospitality staff we’ve seen.
 They were very attentive and even remembered the things you like and preferences.

 During our stay, we fell in love with their fresh watermelon juice.
-Ordered it every time and waiter started bringing it to us a much bigger glass.
+I ordered it every time, and the waiter started bringing us a much bigger glass.
 He said this is because he noticed I’ve had it daily and always asked for seconds or thirds.
-There were many other moments as well which made it a very welcoming place.
-Let’s not wait any longer and here are some of our favorite dishes.
+There were many other moments as well, which made it a very welcoming place.
+Let’s not wait any longer, and here are some of our favorite dishes.

 Kesari Bhaat (5 NOMs)